Easylife666666/Easylife666666/README.md

 - 👋 Hi, I’m @Easylife666666
 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning computer science
+- 💻 I'm using ubuntu 22 LTS, debian 13 trixie, blfs 13.0, windows 10(only for specific need, I dislike windows 10/11, especially windows 11😡).
+Will try macOS in the future!

 <!---
 - 💞️ I’m looking to collaborate on ...